 We see this across a variety of games.
 This week the “hangout” might be Fortnite, next month it could be Roblox or Apex, or even Minecraft.
 Additionally, they will often use secondary services while gaming.
 Discord is one favorite, but there are others as well.
 They’re always in touch, on their phones, playing games, and getting notifications of whatever activities are happening.
 This habit was accentuated during the pandemic but has stayed on after.
 It’s become a way for people to create social capital and cultural capital.

 The second change refers to how video gameplay is now integrated and embedded in people’s lives.
 With the advent of multiplayer games, internet connectivity, and streaming services – people take their games wherever they go.

 Add streaming to the mix, and the engagement goes up drastically.
 Multiplayer games might be used to connect with friends, but streaming on Twitch allows single-player games to be broadcast to a wider audience.
 During the early months of the pandemic, and continuing with my teaching practice when remote, I use Twitch.
-Students already understood the dynamics of the platform and it led to higher participation levels.
-It also allowed me to record, clip and distribute my lectures faster and with less effort and hassle on my end.
-I even had people participate in my classes who were not students at the University of Utah!
+Students already understand the dynamics of the platform and it leads to higher participation levels.
+It also allows me to record, clip and distribute my lectures faster and with less effort and hassle on my end.
+I have even had people participate in my classes who were not students at the University of Utah!

 So, not only are people playing more socially and as a way to socialize – but they are also engaged with videogame culture and activity on the go.
 They’re watching others play games on Twitch, they’re engaging with communities of play, they’re chatting with other viewers, and more.